-Airbnb Host Tip #9 – If You Want More Airbnb Host Tips, Get my Free Email Course
+Tip #9 – If You Want More Airbnb Hosts Tips, Get my Free Email Course

 As you can see, Airbnb has a steep learning curve and it will cost you lots of time and money to try to learn everything on your own.
-I currently offer a lot of free Airbnb Host tips via email to empower all levels of Airbnb Hosts.
+I currently offer a lot of free Airbnb advice a via email to empower all levels of Airbnb Hosts.
 There’s so much more to know and there’s so much we can get into on the tactics.

 So I’ve created this free email course.
 It’s totally free and you just need to enter your email below to sign up.